Home / publications / commentaries /

 Illegal Migration Bill 2023

 The Home Office does not publish data on the number or share of all asylum seekers who have arrived through irregular routes.
 However, it has published information on the number of asylum applicants who arrived via small boat.
 In 2022, 40,300 people claimed asylum after arriving by small boat (including dependants), and 45% of asylum applicants arrived by small boat.
-The Home Office does not publish data on how many people detected arriving through other routes, such as lorries or by air with inadequate documentation, also claimed asylum.
+The Home Office does not publish data on how many people detected arriving through other routes, such as by lorry or by air with inadequate documentation, also claimed asylum.

 The number of people arriving through irregular means and claiming asylum is expected to change over time.
-However, the 2022 data indicate that if recent trends continue, the number of people subject to the new measures is likely to be in the tens of thousands.
+However, the 2022 data indicate that if recent trends continue the number of people subject to the new measures is likely to be in the tens of thousands.
 This is especially the case if the measures do not have the intended effect of deterring people from arriving—as past research suggests they may not.

-The Nationality and Borders Act 2022 and Group 2 refugees
+The Nationality and Borders Act 2022, and Group 2 refugees

-The Nationality and Borders Act classifies as ‘Group 2’ refugees people whom the government deems did not ‘come directly’ to the UK or cannot show ‘good cause’ for having entered or remained in the UK without legal status.
-If the 2023 bill becomes law, the Nationality and Borders Act provisions would continue to apply to people who overstayed their visas before claiming asylum, as well as to the cohort of people who entered between 28 June 2022 and 7 March 2023.
+It remains unclear to what extent the deterrence provisions of the Nationality and Borders Act will affect any UK refugees in future.
+The Act classified as ‘Group 2’ refugees people whom the government deems did not ‘come directly’ to the UK or cannot show ‘good cause’ for having entered or remained in the UK without legal status.
+The differentiation of refugees into two categories depending on their method of entry was suspended in July 2023, and as of January 2024 remains paused.
+If the provisions creating ‘Group 2’ refugees were to be reintroduced, they would apply to people who overstayed their visas before claiming asylum, as well as to the cohort of people who entered between 28 June 2022 and 7 March 2023.

 Who is not affected by either the 2022 or 2023 provisions?

-As discussed above, one group that is not affected by either the Nationality and Borders Act or Illegal Migration Bill is ‘sur-place’ claimants.
-These people claim asylum while being legally resident in the UK after entering safely on a regular visa, such as a work or study visa.
 Official data suggest that the number of people who arrived on a work, family, or study visa between 2011 and 2016 and had been granted asylum by the end of the fifth year after arrival averaged only around 1,300 per year (Home Office Migrant Journey statistics, Table MJ_01).
 While some sur-place claimants may be excluded from these figures, the data suggest that the size of the group is likely to be small.

 Some people may avoid the deterrence penalties if they claim asylum at ports of entry, such as airports.
 In 2022, 14% of asylum claims were made at ports of entry (this excludes boat arrivals, which are not classified as claims at ports of entry).
 Such claims are less likely to involve a dangerous and irregular route.
 However, they could be considered by the authorities to have involved ‘deception’, where asylum seekers entered on visas that would have been denied had the person said they planned to claim asylum on arrival.
-Under the 2023 bill, entry by deception is considered a mode of irregular entry.
+Under the 2023 Act, entry by deception is considered a mode of irregular entry.

 Irregular entrant (e.g., small boat, lorry)YesYesYes